Jiaozi (currency): History

-As bankruptcy plagued several merchant companies the government nationalised and managed the production of paper money and founded the Jiaozi wu (交子務) in 1023.
-The first series of standard government notes was issued in 1024 with denominations such as 1 guàn (貫, or 700 wén), 1 mín (緡, or 1000 wén), up to 10 guàn.
-In 1039 only banknotes of 5 and 10 guàn were issued, and in 1068 a denomination of 1 guàn was introduced which became 40% of all circulating Jiaozi banknotes.
+As bankruptcy plagued several merchant companies, the government nationalised and managed the production of paper money, and founded the Jiaozi wu (交子務) in 1023.
+In 1024, the first series of standard government notes was issued, with denominations such as 1 guàn (貫, or 700 wén), 1 mín (緡, or 1,000 wén), up to 10 guàn.
+In 1039, only banknotes of 5 and 10 guàn were issued.
+In 1068, a denomination of 1 guàn was introduced, which became 40% of all circulating Jiaozi banknotes.

-As these notes caused inflation Emperor Huizong decided in 1105 to replace the Jiaozi with a new form of banknote called the Qianyin (錢引).
-Despite this inflation kept growing and a nominal mín was only exchanged for a handful of cash coins.
+As these notes caused inflation, Emperor Huizong decided in 1105 to replace the Jiaozi with a new form of banknote called the Qianyin (錢引).
+Despite this, inflation kept growing and a nominal mín was only exchanged for a handful of cash coins.
 The root cause of this inflation was attributed to the fact that the Song government didn't back their paper money up with a sufficient number of coins.
 The Song decided to raise the amount of stocked coins, yet in vain as it did not curb the inflation.
-Despite there only being around seven hundred thousand iron cash coins in circulation around 3.780.000 mín of banknotes were in circulation which rose to 4.140.000 mín, while an additional 5,300,000 mín in banknotes were issued in 1204 at which point between 400 and as low as 100 cash coins were accepted per 1 mín (of paper currency with a face value of 1000 coins cash).
+Despite there only being around seven hundred thousand iron cash coins in circulation, around 3.780.000 mín of banknotes were in circulation, which rose to 4.140.000 mín.

+In 1204, an additional 5,300,000 mín in banknotes were issued, at which point between 400 and as low as 100 cash coins were accepted per 1 mín of paper currency, with a face value of 1,000 coins cash.
 Local governments such as the Sichuanese government had to sell off tax exemption certificates, silver, gold and titles of its offices because of the inflationary policies around paper money.
 One of the causes of inflation was the outflow of currency to the neighbouring Jin dynasty to the north, which is why iron cash coins were introduced in border regions.
-In 1192 the exchange rate between iron cash coins and Jiaozi banknotes was fixed at 770 wén per guàn by Emperor Guangzong, but inflation would still remain an issue despite these measures.
+In 1192, the exchange rate between iron cash coins and Jiaozi banknotes was fixed at 770 wén per guàn by Emperor Guangzong, but inflation remained an issue despite these measures.